 USB Podcasting mics are without a doubt the easiest and most hassle-free way to get into podcasting.
 You don’t need an external interface and all the USB mics listed here offer built-in headphone monitoring.
 If you’re looking for a “plug and play” podcast solution, then here are three great options:

 The Blue Yeti has been around for ages now, and was originally launched in 2009!
 The chances are that most of your favourite podcasters either use or have used a Yeti.
-You’ll no doubt love that it has an integrated desk stand, and we’re impressed with the choice of cardioid, omnidirectional, figure-of-8 and stereo polar patterns.
+You’ll no doubt love that it has an integrated desk stand, and we’re impressed with the choice of cardioid, omnidirectional, figure-of-8, and stereo polar patterns.
 Those may be useful if you’re doing a “round table” podcast with only one mic, for example.

-What’s impressive with the MV7 is its clever software integration.
+What’s impressive about the MV7 is its clever software integration.
 You don’t need to be a sound engineer to get the best from this mic.
 The ShurePlus desktop app gives you intuitive control of settings along with level, compression, and EQ.

 The best choice for non-audio-engineers?
 Quite possibly!